evryn/laravel-code-challenge-1/README.md

 ##### Instructions
 1. Create a command called `images:cleanup` and remove images older than 3 days
-1. Use the [Laravel Scheduling](https://laravel.com/docs/9.x/scheduling) mechanism to schedule a command every 20 seconds.
+1. Use the [Laravel Scheduling](https://laravel.com/docs/9.x/scheduling) mechanism to schedule the command every 20 seconds.
 1. Research how to efficiently optimize the `images` table to perform table scans during your SELECT query of the cleanup task.
 Consider that the table will have nearly 1,000,000,000 records!

 > Note: Command may take a long time.
 We don't need two instances of the scheduled command running simultaneously.